 Another reason I call the I-Pace a hot-hatch is the way it handles, the suspension is set up on the firmer side, this vehicle does not drive like an SUV/CUV.
 I personally would’ve preferred a bit of a softer suspension setup, especially if this was my daily driver.
 This type of suspension set up would be fine on a sports car but not on a car I would drive daily.

 The Jaguar I-Pace takes a more conventional approach to its styling, it still looks futuristic, but doesn’t look “weird for the sake of being weird”.
 It actually features a front grill, but since it’s not needed, the grill is blocked off, just giving the look of a conventional grill.
-I think I-Pace would look really weird without a grill, it has been years since Tesla removed the black shinny parts from the front the Model S, it still looks a little weird to me.
+I think I-Pace would look really weird without a grill, it has been years since Tesla removed the black shinny parts from the front of the Model S and it still looks a little weird to me.

 Above the grill on the I-Pace is an opening that lets the air flow through, reducing drag, over the roof and the rear glass.
 According to Jaguar, this air movement eliminates the need for a rear wiper.
 It didn’t rain when I was reviewing the I-Pace, so I don’t know how accurate that claim is, I’m sure it works fine at highway speeds, I would like to see how it works at slower city speeds.